¿Qué es una política de bienestar local?

 A dedicated, multidisciplinary wellness committee is vital to school wellness success.
 To learn more about building a wellness committee, check out the Kit de herramientas de divulgación sobre políticas de bienestar del USDA.

 At least every three years, the wellness committee is required to complete an assessment of the LWP to determine compliance, alignment with model policies, and progress towards goals.
-During an administrative review, districts must provide documentation on the most recent assessment of implementation of the local wellness policy.
+During an administrative review, districts must provide documentation on the most recent assessment of the local wellness policy.
 This assessment must also be made available to the public.
+Use the tools below to assist in completing this triennial assessment.

 The Final Rule states that all districts must provide documentation and information to state agencies on the Local Wellness Policy.
 In Massachusetts, this information is collected during an Administrative Review (AR).